Sijaann/FlyWay-Travel/README.md

 IF you want to see the application yourself,
-Type flutter pug get after downloading the code.
+Type flutter pub get after downloading the code.

 # tick_tick_travel